One Way Pendulum (film): Critical reception

-The film received a poor review in the New York Times from critic Howard Thompson, who wrote that it was "a new serving of British-stirred froth that weighs almost as much as Big Ben.
+New York Times critic Howard Thompson wrote that the film was "a new serving of British-stirred froth that weighs almost as much as Big Ben.
 And how it got those friendly notices back in the homeland, we'll never know.
-The picture is excruciatingly coy and flat, coming, believe it or not, from the Woodfall production unit that gave us, among other things, 'Tom Jones'."
+The picture is excruciatingly coy and flat, coming, believe it or not, from the Woodfall production unit that gave us, among other things, Tom Jones."